maxpumperla/betago/PITCHME.md

 +++

 ## Move prediction (classically)
-- Feed an algorithm professional game data
+- Feed an algorithm human game data
 - For each board position, learn to predict the next move |
 - Need to carefully hand-craft features from raw data |
 - There's thousands of patterns to detect |